aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/cvp_DDC_studios_l3ls_evpn.rst

 - Navigate to **Provisioning>Studios>Inventory and Topology**.

 .. note:: This is where we will tell studios which devices to include, and the studio will know how the physical topology is built.
 It will allow the other studios to auto detect links to assign properly for a functional network.
-All of our devices should be there, ignore anything that isn’t ``s1-Spines`` or ``s1-leaf1-4``.
+All of our devices should be there, ignore anything that isn’t ``Spines`` or ``Leaf1-4``.

 - Enter the studio and click the *“add updates”* tab.